se-edu/guides/tutorials/textUiTesting.md

 ## Setting up

-Given below re steps to set it up for a project.
+Given below are the steps to set it up for a project.

 1. Create a folder to hold the relevant files e.g., `[project root]\text-ui-test`
 1. Add a `runtest.bat` (if you are on Windows) or `runtest.sh` (if you are on a *nix OS) into the folder, containing the script below.<br>